Reptiles and Amphibians of Florida

-This is a very dangerous snake with a lightning fast strike up to 2/3 of its body length, a 3-5 foot eastern diamondback rattlesnake has fangs nearly two-thirds of an inch long and carries more than enough venom in its glands to deliver a fatal bite to an adult human.
+The eastern diamondback rattlesnake is the largest and heaviest venomous snake in North America, and is able to deliver an equally large amount of venom with a lightning fast strike reaching up to 2/3 of its body length.
+An average sized 3-5 foot eastern diamondback has fangs nearly two-thirds of an inch long and carries more than enough venom in its glands to deliver a fatal bite to an adult human.
+Eastern diamondback rattlesnakes can grow to eight feet in length.

-The Timber rattler is present in northern Florida from roughly Volusia county northward on the east coast and from Levy county northward on the west coast.
-Its range continues north to Maine and west to Texas.
+The timber rattler is present in 12 northern Florida counties, from roughly Volusia county northward on the east coast and from Levy county northward on the west coast.
+A heavy bodied snake, adults average in size from 3 to 5 feet in length, the official record is 74.5 inches.

 Also found throughout Florida, this small snake measures 18 inches or less in length and although they have lesser quantities of venom than the diamondback rattlesnake it is a more potent "cocktail".